 As you all know by now, we’re fascinated by perfumers – an elite group of just a few hundred individuals in the world, who make their living via their nostrils… (There are fewer of them than astronauts!)
-Sidonie Lancesseur is one of the ‘noses’ for the new Lalique Collection Noir Premier fragrances, which we wrote about in the November 2015 edition of The Scented Letter.
+Sidonie Lancesseur is one of the ‘noses’ for the Lalique Collection Noir Premier fragrances.

 Here, the perfumer – who also worked on several of Frapin‘s fragrances, Olfactive Studio Lumière Blanche and Terry de Gunzburg Flagrant Délice, Ombre Mercure and Parti Pris, among others – shares her thoughts on smells, scents and memories…

 What is your first ‘scent memory’?

 Chimney fire smouldering in the country house of my grandfather.

 When did you decide you wanted to be a perfumer/create your own perfume?

 I’ve always been interested in smells.
 I remember a meeting when I was 12 years old with a friend of my parents who was in the perfume industry.
 She shared with me her passion and gave me the desire to express myself through scent.